 This paper considers nonparametric regression to analyze longitudinal data.
-In this paper we propose GEE-Smoothing spline to analyze longitudinal data and study the property of the estimator such as the bias, consistency and efficiency.
-We use natural cubic spline and combine this with GEE of Liang & Zeger's in the estimation.
-We want to show numerically, whether the properties of GEE-Smoothing spline are better than GEE-Local Polynomial Kernel that proposed by Lin & Carrol [6].
-The simulation study was carried out to investigate these properties.
+In this paper we propose GEE-Smoothing spline to analyze longitudinal data and study the properties of the estimator such as the bias, consistency and efficiency.
+We use natural cubic spline and combine this with GEE of Liang & Zeger's in estimation.
+We want to study numerically, whether the properties of GEE-Smoothing spline are better than of GEE-Local Polynomial Kernel proposed by Lin & Carrol [9].
+Simulation study was carried out to investigate these properties.

 The outline of this paper is follows.
-We give a sort review of GEE in section 2.1.
+We give a short review of GEE in section 2.1.
 Section 2.2 considers brief review of smoothing splines.
 The algorithm of the proposed method is considered in section 3.1.
 Section 3.2 considers smoothing parameter selection.
-Properties of GEE-smoothing spline estimator using simulation is given in section 4, and conclusion and discussion in Section 5.
+Properties of GEE-smoothing spline estimator using simulation are given in section 4.
+In section 5 we illustrate the application to real data and compare to the parametric GEE and GEE-Smoothing Spline.
+The conclusion and discussion are given in Section 6.